 Domains registered by Cosmic Lynx are named in a way to mimic secure email and network infrastructure (e.g., secure-mail-gateway[.]cc, encrypted-smtp-transport[.]cc, mx-secure-net[.]com).
 The mailbox referenced in a Cosmic Lynx email address usually references celestial bodies, like planets and stars--hence the “Cosmic” in Cosmic Lynx-- similar to the naming convention of some SMTP or DNS name servers.

 To make their infrastructure more resilient and mask their identity in Whois records, Cosmic Lynx has registered a number of their domains with NiceVPS, a bulletproof hosting and anonymous domain provider.
 Cosmic Lynx’s infrastructure has also been linked to other types of malicious activity, including Emotet and Trickbot banking Trojans, Android click fraud malware, a popular carding marketplace, and Russian fake document websites.

 To protect against threats like these, organizations first need to understand and accept the state of today’s cyber threat landscape.
 Most email-based threats today, like BEC attacks, are very simple social engineering attacks that are technically unsophisticated.
 To effectively protect against these threats, companies need to make sure they have defenses in place that are equipped to detect identity deception attacks that traditional inbound filters are not accustomed to handling.
 Additionally, organizations should have good internal processes in place, so payment requests, regardless of source, are verified before they are processed.

-For more information on Cosmic Lynx and to find indicators of compromise (IOCs) associated with their previous attacks, download the full report.
+Learn more about Cosmic Lynx and their indicators of compromise (IOCs) associated with their previous attacks, download the full report.